 In contrast, we make use of the oracle inequality approach developed in an early version of the current paper \citep{liang2017well}, and the notion of pair regularization.
-We study through the angle of pseudo-dimensions, without requiring that the spectral radius of each $W_l, W_l^{-1}$ is bounded.
+We study through the angle of pseudo-dimensions, without requiring that the spectral radius of each $W_l, W_l^{-1}$ being bounded.
 This has two advantages.
 First, the generator class can express a wider range of densities, as we only require that $W_l$ has full rank.
 Second, we make explicit the dependence of the depth of the neural networks $L$ in the rate.
-In addition, we were able to get a better polynomial dependence on both the dimension $d$ and the depth $L$, in the error. \end{remark}
+In addition, we are able to get a better polynomial dependence on both the dimension $d$ and the depth $L$, in the error. \end{remark}

-Finally, as a sanity check, we show that GANs can also achieve the correct dimension dependence in sample complexity ($n = O(d^2\log d)$) when estimating multivariate Gaussian with unknown mean and covariance (where from information-theoretic lower bound we need at least $n = O(d^2)$ samples).
-This is to showcase that with the power of pair regularization, GANs can obtain provable guarantee in classic statistical realms. \begin{coro}[Multivariate Gaussian estimation, isotropic Gaussian as input] Consider $\nu \sim N(b_*, \Sigma_*)$ to be a multivariate Gaussian in $\mathbb{R}^d$.
-Consider a linear generator (neural network with no hidden layer) with input distribution $N(0, I_p)$ ($p\geq d$), and the discriminator to be a one hidden layer neural network with quadratic activation $\sigma(t) = t^2$, the GAN estimator $\mu_{\widehat{\theta}_{m,n}}$ defined in \eqref{eq:gan-nn-B}, satisfies the following rates,
+Finally, as a sanity check, we show that GANs can also achieve the correct dimension dependence in sample complexity, $n = O(d^2\log d)$, when estimating multivariate Gaussian with unknown mean and covariance: from classic information-theoretic lower bounds, $n = \Theta(d^2)$ samples are necessary.
+The example is to showcase that with the power of pair regularization, GANs can obtain provable guarantee in classic realms. \begin{corollary}[Multivariate Gaussian estimation] Consider $\nu \sim N(b_*, \Sigma_*)$ a multivariate Gaussian in $\mathbb{R}^d$.
+Consider a linear generator (neural network with no hidden layer) with input distribution $N(0, I_p)$ ($p\geq d$), and the discriminator to be a one hidden layer neural network with quadratic activation $\sigma(t) = t^2$, the GAN estimator $\mu_{\widehat{\theta}_{m,n}}$ defined in \eqref{eq:gan-nn-B}, satisfies the following rate,